sabilah-amir/Dibimbing-DigitalSkillFair38_Data-Science/README.md

 The Titanic disaster serves as a classic case study for data analysis and machine learning.
 This project aims to:
-*Clean and preprocess the dataset to handle missing or inconsistent data.
+\cdotClean and preprocess the dataset to handle missing or inconsistent data.
 *Explore the data through visualizations and statistical analysis.